flynnlambrechts/bssrbot-dev/README.md

 	\copy calendar FROM <path_to_calednar.csv> WITH (FORMAT CSV);
 2. Go to calendar1 and zero week in getaway function
 3. Push changes
+### Formatting Calendar
+- Make sure have a zero row at top with days in
+- change nulls to blanks and then update line in calendar1

 ## Capabilities
 - Return meal from Dino, breakfast, lunch and dinner